Margaret Orbell

 Margaret Rose Orbell CNZM (17 July 1935 – 31 July 2006) was a New Zealand author, editor and academic.
 She was an associate professor of Māori at the University of Canterbury from 1976 to 1994.
 During her career, Orbell wrote several books on Māori literature and culture, edited numerous collections of songs, poetry and stories, and brought Māori works to a wider and international audience.
 She was an editor of bilingual magazine Te Ao Hou / The New World in the 1960s, and expanded the magazine's literary and historical content.
 In 2002, she was appointed a Companion of the New Zealand Order of Merit, for services to Māori and literature.

 Life and career

 Orbell was born in Auckland and attended St Cuthbert's College.
-She later graduated from the University of Auckland, where she completed a Masters of Arts in English and a Ph.D. in anthropology.
-Her Ph.D. thesis was on waiata aroha (Māori love songs).
+She later graduated from the University of Auckland, where she completed a Masters of Arts in English.
+In 1963, she married Gordon Walters, an artist.
+They had two children, and he died in 1995.

 From 1962 to 1966 Orbell was the editor of bilingual quarterly Te Ao Hou / The New World, published by New Zealand's Māori Affairs Department and printed by Pegasus Press.
 During her time as editor, she ensured more literary content was included in the journal, and increased the number of translations of historical Māori texts.
-Her husband Gordon Walters, an artist, helped with the design and arranged for more artwork to be published in its pages.
+Her husband helped with the design and arranged for more artwork to be published in its pages.

-Orbell published a number of collections of Māori songs and folktales between 1968 and 1995, including many works that might otherwise have been lost.
-The Oxford Companion to New Zealand Literature wrote that her main achievement in these books was "to preserve fidelity to the Māori texts and their cultural connotations while arranging, introducing and translating them in ways that make them accessible to other cultures".
-She and her co-author of Traditional Songs of the Māori (1975), Mervyn McLean, were the first to publish Māori lyrics and music together, as previously Māori music had been largely ignored by Europeans.
-Providing the music together with the words enabled readers to understand how Māori music would have sounded.
-A review of her 1978 collection Māori Poetry: An Introductory Anthology noted that "the poetry is literature in its own right, subtle, moving and with a power to affect the emotions and thoughts of people living in today's quite different society".